therealjflf/hesutils/docs/hes_homepaths.rst

 - the **export path** on the network FS server for that user, used in FILSYS records only;

-- and the **mount path**, which is the home path of the user on the client system.
+- and the **mount path**, which is both the home path of the user on the client system, and the mount point of the FILSYS record for that user.

 The *passwd path* and the *mount path* are always present, regardless of whether FILSYS records are generated.
 The *export path* only exists in FILSYS records.